 - If someone is praying seated while performing complete bowings and prostrations due to illness.
 Became well during the Prayer, then he builds upon what has been done and conducts the rest standing (i.e., he stands where it is required.)

-- If he started learning during optional Prayer without reason, then this is disliked.
-Because it is improper behavior.
+- If he started learning during optional Prayer without reason, this is disliked.
+Because it is improper behaviour.

 - If he sat (during an optional prayer – after having stood in the beginning) without an excuse.
 Then it is disliked but valid.

-- In case someone prays seated in a boat (while sailing) without being sick.
+- If someone prays, you are seated in a boat (while sailing) without being sick.
 Then it is accurate.
 But standing is better.

 - The one who loses consciousness or sanity for five consecutive prayer times or less must make them up.
-If it was more, then he does not have to pray to them.
+If it were more, he would not have to pray to them.

 Never Miss your Prayer: